cloudfoundry/docs-services/route-services.html.md

 ## <a id='enabling-route-services-in-cloudfoundry'></a>Enabling Route Services in Cloud Foundry ##

-To enable support for Route Services in a Cloud Foundry deployment, the operator must provide a passphrase used by Gorouter to encrypt a header that is sent with the request to the route service.
-This header is used by Gorouter to validate the request sent by the route service to the application route.
+To enable support for Route Services in a Cloud Foundry deployment, the operator must provide a passphrase used by GoRouter to encrypt a header that is sent with the request to the route service.
+This header is used by GoRouter to validate the request sent by the route service to the application route.

 This property can be configured in the cf-release manifest: